PLPAcademy/day-3-assignment-Calvette57/README.md

 B) Download Python from the official website
 C) Open the terminal and type sudo apt install python
 D) Install pip manually
+B) Download Python from the official website

+You need to download the Python installer from the official Python website at python.org.
+Once downloaded, you can run the installer and follow the instructions to complete the installation.
 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features
+C) Add Python to PATH

+This ensures that the Python executable is added to your system's PATH environment variable, allowing you to run Python commands from any command prompt or terminal window
 How do you verify Python installation on any system?

 A) By running python --version